 AT THE AMSTERDAM INDEPENDENT FILM FESTIVAL, WE FOCUS ON FILM.
-THE third EDITION WILL BRING INDEPENDENT ARTISTIC VISIONS TO AN AUDIENCE THAT DEMANDS A MORE FULFILLING EXPERIENCE THAN THE LATEST HOLLYWOOD FARE.
+THE FIFTH EDITION WILL BRING INDEPENDENT ARTISTIC VISIONS TO AN AUDIENCE THAT DEMANDS A MORE FULFILLING EXPERIENCE THAN THE LATEST HOLLYWOOD FARE.

 The glitz and glamour of showbusiness in the mainstream film festival circuit can sometimes detract from the true purpose of the event — the celebration of creative film-making.
 While the red carpets, the champagne parties, and the high admission prices may be good for grabbing headlines and driving profits, they may also prevent the dissemination of art to the audience.

 At the Amsterdam Independent Film Festival, we focus on film.
 The festival will also bring independent artistic visions to an audience that demands a more fulfilling experience than the latest Hollywood fare.